CartoDB/dataservices-api/doc/geocoding_functions.md

 ## City Geocoder

-This fuction geocodes the names of cities and transforms them to a point geometries.
-It is recommended to use geocoding functions that require more parameters — in order for the result to be as accurate as possible when several cities share their name.
-If there are duplicate results for a city name, the city name with the highest population will be returned.
+This function geocodes the names of cities and transforms them to a point geometries.
+It is recommended to use geocoding functions that require more defined parameters — this returns more accurate results when several cities have the same name. _If there are duplicate results for a city name, the city name with the highest population will be returned._

 ### cdb_geocode_namedplace_point(_city_name text_)

+Geocodes city names into point data.

 #### Arguments